hbk91/2021StudyNotes/Microsoft_Excel.md

 ## Burning Questions (figure out solutions):

-- How to apply formatting to only first row of a Pivot Table?
-For example: if I am showing dollar values in my Pivot Table, how to show the dollar sign only in the first row?
-- How to move focus to the formula bar while editing a cell, using the keyboard?
+ How to move focus to the formula bar while editing a cell, using the keyboard?

 ## Formatting: